Skip to content

 Sites where traffic has plateaued or declined

 If organic traffic has been flat or falling despite continued content production, a content audit typically reveals why.
-The most common culprits are content decay across older pages, keyword cannibalization preventing pages from reaching their ranking potential, and index bloat from thin or duplicate content diluting authority.
+The most common culprits are content decay across older pages, keyword cannibalization, and index bloat from thin or duplicate content.

 Sites recovering from algorithm updates

-Google's Helpful Content Updates and quality-focused algorithm changes frequently target sites with large volumes of thin, low-quality, or intent-misaligned content.
-If your site was hit by an update, a systematic content audit and refresh programme is typically the most effective recovery strategy.
+Google's Helpful Content Updates frequently target sites with large volumes of thin, low-quality, or intent-misaligned content.
+A systematic content audit and refresh programme is consistently the most effective recovery strategy following a quality-focused algorithm hit.

 Businesses before a major content investment

 Before investing in new content production, it's worth auditing what you already have.
 Publishing more content on top of a weak foundation compounds the problems rather than solving them.
-An audit first ensures new content fills genuine gaps rather than adding to existing cannibalization or bloat.
+An audit first ensures new content fills genuine gaps.

 SaaS and B2B sites with large blog archives